How your team joins your Space

 Your team will see Spaces shared with them from their account.

-You have one Space.
+You have one Cloud Space.

-Your Spaces
+Cloud Spaces

 Name | Status | |